tgstation/tgstation/.github/HARDDEL_GUIDE.md

 ### Range() and View() like procs

 Some internal BYOND procs will hold references to objects passed into them for a time after the proc is finished doing work, because they cache the returned info to make some code faster.
 You should never run into this issue, since we wait for what should be long enough to avoid this issue as a part of garbage collection

+This is what `qdel()` does by the by, it literally just means queue deletion.
+A reference to the object gets put into a queue, and if it still exists after 2 minutes or so, we hard delete it

 ### Walk() procs